Information About Michigan Medicaid Laws

 Contact us to learn more about Michigan Medicaid law.
 Call (810) 893-5277!

-Michigan Medicaid planning attorneys Nancy C. Nawrocki and Lisa H. Beatty have helped countless clients qualify for Medicaid and avoid depleting their entire estate in paying for home health care, nursing home care, assisted living care, or other health care.
+Michigan Medicaid planning attorney Nancy C. Nawrocki has helped countless clients qualify for Medicaid and avoid depleting their entire estate in paying for home health care, nursing home care, assisted living care, or other health care.

 Michigan Medicaid Laws